Need an attorney and don’t know where to turn, turn to the Lawyer Referral & Information Service of the Dayton Bar Association.

 After listening to your situation, our trained intake specialist will make a referral to an attorney who should be able to help with the situation.
 The attorneys are referred according to area of law and geographical location if possible.
 In some cases we realize an attorney may not be the best option so if needed we can refer you to an organization how will be able to help.

 While there are certainly many attorneys to choose from in the phone book, the options can be very overwhelming.
-The attorneys on the LRS panel have been screened and meet standards set by the American Bar Association and the Supreme Court of Ohio.
+The attorneys on the LRIS panel have been screened and meet standards set by the American Bar Association and the Supreme Court of Ohio.
 All panel members are members in good standing with the Dayton Bar Association, the Supreme Court of Ohio and have no outstanding ethical violations against them they also have updated professional malpractice insurance.

 Sometimes it’s hard for a person to determine for themselves what type of attorney is needed for their specific situation.
-By placing a call to the LRS, our Intake Specialist will help you determine what type of attorney is needed.
+By placing a call to the LRIS, our Intake Specialist will help you determine what type of attorney is needed.

-When a caller contacts the LRS, our Intake Specialist will ask a series of questions relating to your legal need in an order to determine the type an attorney who would be able to help the caller.
+When a caller contacts the LRIS, our Intake Specialist will ask a series of questions relating to your legal need in an order to determine the type an attorney who would be able to help the caller.
 After a brief interview, the caller will be given the name and phone number of an attorney on the panel who should be able to help with your situation.
 Once you receive the name and phone number of a qualified attorney, you may contact his/her office directly.
-Be sure to let the Attorney know that you were referred by the Lawyer Referral Service to receive an initial consultation of up to thirty (30) minutes for $35.00.
+Be sure to let the Attorney know that you were referred by the Lawyer Referral & Information Service to receive an initial consultation of up to thirty (30) minutes for $35.00.

 Is there a charge for the referral?

-While there is no charge for a referral, all attorneys referred by the Lawyer Referral Service are private full fee attorneys who may change a fee of $35.00 for the first 30 minutes you meet with the attorney.
+While there is no charge for a referral, all attorneys referred by the Lawyer Referral & Information Service are private full fee attorneys who may charge a fee of $35.00 for the first 30 minutes you meet with the attorney.
 After the first 30 minutes the attorney will charge their regular full fee.
 Any questions pertaining to fees or fee arrangements should be addressed directly with the Attorney.

 What areas of law do the referred attorneys practice?

-The LRS provides over 300 areas of law, including Bankruptcy, Family Law, Real Estate, Consumer Law, Probate Law, Social Security, Workers Comp, and Personal Injury.
+The LRIS provides over 300 areas of law, including Bankruptcy, Family Law, Real Estate, Consumer Law, Probate Law, Social Security, Workers Comp, and Personal Injury.
 Our Intake Specialists will be able to help you determine what attorney will meet your specific needs.

 What if I need an Attorney who speaks a particular language?